These keto pumpkin chocolate chip cookies have the perfect combination of two favorites: sugar-free chocolate chips and pumpkin.

-This is the only stevia brand that I would even consider because I find all others have an intense aftertaste that I can’t get past.
+This is the only stevia brand I would consider because I find all others to have an intense aftertaste that I can’t get past.

 But if using PYURE, you will want to use half the amount called for; it’s a much sweeter option.

 Lastly, if you can’t easily access a more natural sugar substitute, you can also use Splenda with great success.

 If using Splenda, it needs to be the one that has a bulking agent.
 This is the one that comes in large bags.
 I don’t recommend Splenda Bake because it’s a half-sugar, half-sucralose product.

 When choosing which chocolate chips to use, I love Lily’s semi-sweet chocolate chips for their lovely chocolate flavor and melting point.

 If you prefer a more intense chocolate flavor, you could also use Lily’s dark chocolate chips.
 Either one works beautifully and gives consistent results.

 But if you can’t get your hands on Lily’s Chocolate for this keto recipe, you can also use Hershey’s sugar-free chocolate chips.